Featured image for potato vs rice nutritional comparison charts

 Eating other sources of carbohydrates?
 We’d call it “snacking,” not eating.

 It doesn’t stop there, as some Asian people take it even further: They claim their stomach won’t feel full as long as they haven’t eaten rice.
 It doesn’t matter if they’ve just had a whole truckload of other foods, they’d still feel hungry for rice.
+And it’s limited to white rice.
+Red, black, or brown rice is not considered as “proper” rice.

 After studying to become a dietitian, I learned about various sources of carbohydrates.
 Potato is one of them — a staple choice for carbohydrates in western cuisine.
 Yet, my people’s rice-addicted mindset makes the habit of eating potatoes never take hold.